TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

 * UrlLinkHandler: for linking external urls
 * FileLinkHandler: for linking files in the :ref:`fal`
 * FolderLinkHandler: for linking to directories
-* MailLinkHandler: for linking mails
+* MailLinkHandler: for linking mail
 * TelephoneLinkHandler: for linking phone numbers

 .. note::